-PIER.
-A structure, usually of greater length than width, of timber, stone, concrete or other material, having a deck and projecting from the shore into waters so that vessels may be moored alongside for loading, unloading, storage, repairs or commercial uses.
+PIER is a structure, usually of greater length than width, of timber, stone, concrete or other material, having a deck and projecting from the shore into waters so that vessels may be moored alongside for loading, unloading, storage, repairs or commercial uses.

-SLIP.
-A berthing space between or adjacent to piers, wharves, or docks; the water areas associated with boat moorage.
-See also definition for "Berth."
+SLIP is a berthing space between or adjacent to piers, wharves, or docks; the water areas associated with boat moorage.
+(See also definition for Berth.)

-WHARF OR QUAY.
-A structure of timber, stone, concrete or other material having a platform built along and parallel to waters so that vessels may be moored alongside for loading, unloading, storage, repairs or commercial uses.
+WHARF OR QUAY is a structure of timber, stone, concrete or other material having a platform built along and parallel to waters so that vessels may be moored alongside for loading, unloading, storage, repairs or commercial uses.